helper-uttam/how-to-dok/README.md

 This can be written in any language and should be able to write input data to our destination database.

-**A container image containing this code that we can run on kubernetes** With Argo workflows it is not necessary to build a seperate container for our custom code but it is a good exercise in developing and building components to run your Kubernetes environment.
+**A container image containing this code that we can run on kubernetes** With Argo workflows it is not necessary to build a separate container for our custom code but it is a good exercise in developing and building components to run your Kubernetes environment.

-**A worfklow engine (Argo) to run this container image on a schedule or on an event** Argo workflows is a cloud-native workflow engine with which we can author workflows.
+**A workflow engine (Argo) to run this container image on a schedule or on an event** Argo workflows is a cloud-native workflow engine with which we can author workflows.
 A workflow with Argo is a kubernetes resource object that describes how we go from a startpoint to a desired endpoint.
-This worfklow will be responsible for orchestrating moving data into our destination and handle the running of the steps required.
-In it simplest form it can be just one step and may look like this: Start -> (Pick up input data and write to destination) -> Success, a more complex form could be: Start -> (Check if data already in destination) -> (Validate data adheres to schema) -> (Test data for data quality) -> (Calculate additinal metrics and insights on input file) -> (Write to destination) -> (Orchestrate metadata) -> (Report to end users) -> Success
+This workflow will be responsible for orchestrating moving data into our destination and handle the running of the steps required.
+In it simplest form it can be just one step and may look like this: Start -> (Pick up input data and write to destination) -> Success, a more complex form could be: Start -> (Check if data already in destination) -> (Validate data adheres to schema) -> (Test data for data quality) -> (Calculate additional metrics and insights on input file) -> (Write to destination) -> (Orchestrate metadata) -> (Report to end users) -> Success

 **Blob storage that has the Rap files**
 We need to have a way to supply new input data to our pipeline.
 This data should be made available, a possible option here is blob storage.
 We should see if we can run blob storage on Kubernetes with for example MinIo